Layinginabliss/AnimeOut-Downloader/README.md

 NOTE : You can add more then one anime to the .txt file you create.

-Finaly run the animeout_donwloader.py and leave the computer with out locking or logging off
+Finaly run the animeout_donwloader.py and leave the computer with out locking or logging off.
 <pre>
            cd AnimeOut-Downloader
            python animeout_donwloader.py